-Go ahead and schedule an appointment with Dr. Timothy S. Gibbons at Artisan Optics in Boise.
+Go ahead and schedule an appointment with Dr. Jeffrey C. Johnson at Artisan Optics in Boise.
 We’ll assess your eye health and vision to keep your eyes healthy.

 - A: Smoking is a contributing factor to many conditions that can threaten your eyesight.
 Macular degeneration develops more frequently among smokers and the onset is earli-er.
 The incidence of cataracts, which can result in blindness if left untreated, is higher among smokers.

 - A: Most people who wear contact lenses know they should take them out before falling asleep.
 However, according to the CDC, a third of contact lens wearers admit to sleeping with their contacts at least occasionally, a habit that can increase the risk of potentially sight-robbing eye infection 8-fold.
 If you accidentally fall asleep with your contacts, apply artificial tears to loosen the lenses from your eyes, and then carefully remove them.
 Wear glasses the rest of the day.